 Gender and Social Equity

-Due to traditional practices, low level of awareness about nutrition, declining access to natural resources, population growth, disaster or seasonal changes in food availability, the poorest ethnic minority households living in remote areas in Laos are prone to food insecurity and malnutrition.
+Due to a declining access to natural resources, population growth, disaster or seasonal changes in food availability, the poorest ethnic minority households living in remote areas in Laos are prone to food insecurity and malnutrition.
 Civil Society Organizations (CSOs) have the potential to considerably contribute to local development processes, food security and nutrition.
 This potential has not been fully utilized yet.

-With this project, Helvetas together with the non-profit association Maeying Huamjai Phatana (MHP), aims to increase the participation of LAO CSOs in preventing, addressing and mitigating risks of weak nutrition sensitive service delivery to marginalized and vulnerable groups in Luang Namtha, Luang Prabang and Bokeo provinces.
+With this project, Helvetas together with the non-profit association Maeying Huamjai Phatana (MHP), aims to increase the participation of LAO CSOs in preventing, addressing and mitigating risks of weak nutrition of marginalized and vulnerable groups in Luang Namtha, Luang Prabang and Bokeo provinces.

 Through capacity development, policy dialogue and knowledge sharing, the project brings together stakeholders of different backgrounds and facilitates joint and coordinated efforts to improve the availability, accessibility and utilization of food at local level as well as promoting good practices.
 As part of this project, Community-Based Organizations carry out activities on local production and consumption of nutritious food, natural resource management, better hygiene and health standards, changes in gender roles, and decision-making and in their communities.
 Thus, C4N will contribute to enable at least 22,000 people to have a better and healthier life, bringing about changes in unpaid care, family management, food diversity and nutrient adequacy, especially for women and children under five.